 Charlotte of the Upper West Side sets a new benchmark for sustainable architecture with an emphasis on wellness and luxury.
 Intelligently designed and engineered, with integrated state-of-the-art building systems designed to boost residents’ health, wellbeing, safety, and comfort, these homes are good for the environment and good for you and your family.

 Charlotte of the Upper West Side is pursuing Passive House certification.
 The Passive House standard focuses on bringing a home’s energy consumption for heating and cooling to virtually zero.
 This type of house provides a high level of physical and mental comfort for residents, with constant year-round temperatures and a remarkably quiet living space.
-This is achieved through extensive insulation to prevent heat loss or gain and introduction of fresh air through specially built vents that exhaust stale air while transferring the temperature to the incoming fresh air.
+This is achieved through extensive insulation to prevent heat loss or gain, an all-electric Variable Refrigerant Flow (VRF) HVAC system specific to each residence, and introduction of fresh air through specially built vents that exhaust stale air while transferring the temperature to the incoming fresh air.
 In addition, industry-leading duct and air sealing technology from Aeroseal minimizes leaks to ensure air flows where it’s engineered to go.
 Aeroseal’s patented, non-toxic, water-based formula effectively seals all holes and gaps in air ducts and vents.
 Comprehensive and detailed inspections at every stage of installation ensure the custom envelope remains airtight.

 The Passive House standard originated in Germany several decades ago and has since spread around the world as building professionals have sought ways to create more resilient, energy-efficient, and comfortable living environments.